aspose-email-cloud/aspose-email-cloud-dotnet/README.md

 ﻿Aspose.Email Cloud is a REST API for creating email applications that work with common email file formats.
+This SDK:
 - Lets developers manipulate formats related to emailing such as Outlook MSG, EML, VCard and iCalendar files
 - Has built-in email client
 - Supports AI functionalities:
     - Business card recognition
     - Name API for parsing and handling personal names

-To use these SDKs, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).
+To use this SDK, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

 ## How to use the SDK?
 The complete source code is available in the GIT repository.